Search results for

 • Erase data: If you’re worried your phone is in the wrong hands, and you want to maintain data security, you can remotely erase everything on your phone and perform a factory reset.
 Note that you’ll lose access to SmartThings Find after this step, so it should always be a last resort.

-• Back up: Before issuing an erase command, you can try to back up some key data from your phone to your Samsung Cloud account.
-This includes your call log, messages, contacts, and calendar events, as well as settings, your homescreen, installed apps, and voice recordings.
+• Back up: Before issuing an erase command, you can try to back up some critical data from your phone to your Samsung Cloud account.
+This includes your call log, messages, contacts, and calendar events, as well as settings, your home screen, installed apps, and voice recordings.

-• Retrieve calls/messages: This will present to you the last 50 calls and messages recently received on the phone.
+• Retrieve calls/messages: This will present you with the last 50 calls and messages recently received on the phone.

 • Unlock: This unlocks your phone by deleting your PIN/password locks and fingerprints.
 It’s helpful in situations where you forget your device PIN, but still remember your Samsung account info.